kgateway-dev/kgateway/docs/content/guides/security/opa/_index.md

 In Kubernetes, Gloo Edge stores its configuration as Custom Resource Definitions (CRDs).
 Because these CRDs are Kubernetes objects, you can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create Gloo Edge resources, such as a VirtualService object.

 However, RBAC only allows administrators to grant permissions to entire objects.
-With the Open Policy Agent, you can specify very fine-grained control over Gloo Edge objects.
+With the Open Policy Agent (OPA), you can specify fine-grained control over Gloo Edge objects.
 Compare the differences in the following examples.

 * **RBAC**: User `john@example.com` is allowed to create virtual service.
-* **OPA**: User `john@example.com` is only allowed to create virtual services that point to the domain `example.com`.
+* **OPA**: User `john@example.com` is allowed to create virtual services that only point to the domain `example.com`.

 You can use both Kubernetes RBAC and OPA together.